choria-legacy/mcollective-puppet-agent/README.md

   * Supports limiting runs to certain tags
   * Support splay, no splay, splaylimits
   * Supports specifying a custom environment
-  * Supports specifying a custom master host and port
+  * Supports specifying a custom master host and port (needs to be explicitly allowed)
   * Support Puppet 3 features like lock messages when disabling
   * Use the new summary plugins to provide convenient summaries where appropriate
   * Use the new validation plugins to provider richer input validation and better errors